confluentinc/examples/microservices-orders/docs/index.rst

 The tutorial is based on a small microservices ecosystem, showcasing an order management workflow, such as one might find in retail and online shopping.
 It is built using Kafka Streams, whereby  business events that describe the order management workflow propagate through this ecosystem.
-The blog post `Building a Microservices Ecosystem with Kafka Streams and KSQL <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ outlines the approach used.
+The blog post `Building a Microservices Ecosystem with Kafka Streams and ksqlDB <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ outlines the approach used.

 .. figure:: images/microservices-demo.png
     :alt: image